 There are a few differences between community and commercial solar projects.
 In commercial solar projects, a solar developer leases land from a property owner to construct solar panels.
 When the solar project is fully operational, they sell the electricity generated from the solar panels back to the local utility company.
 This differs from community solar projects in that the property owner who has leased land for a solar farm does not directly purchase or use the energy generated from the solar panels.

 The land requirements for community and commercial-scale solar projects differs.
 Commercial solar projects are typically much larger in size and scale than community solar projects.
-Additionally, community solar projects must be located adjacent to the energy consumers (ie; homes, businesses), while commercial-scale solar projects can be in remote locations.
+Additionally, community solar projects must be located adjacent to the energy consumers (ie; homes and businesses), while commercial-scale solar projects can be in remote locations.

 How does community solar work?